 Reading: Advanced Textual Analysis

-C1 Lesson 9: Understanding Complex Journalistic Writing and Opinion Pieces
+C1 Lesson 9: Journalistic Writing & Opinion Pieces

-Let's analyze two texts about the opening of the new Siem Reap-Angkor International Airport (SAI).
+Let's analyze two texts about the opening of the new Siem Reap-Angkor International Airport (SAI) to understand the differences.

 SIEM REAP – On October 16, 2023, the Siem Reap-Angkor International Airport (SAI) officially commenced operations, with the first commercial flight arriving that morning.
 Located approximately 40km east of Siem Reap town, the $1.1 billion project was developed under a build-operate-transfer agreement.
 The new airport features a 3,600-meter runway capable of handling long-haul aircraft and has an initial capacity of 7 million passengers annually, a figure expected to increase in future phases.